 “I have no idea.”
 I mouthed back.
 His look actually scared me.
 I had never experienced this sense of fear before and I couldn’t pinpoint why I felt so fearful.

 My heart began to race in my chest as I peeked back at him.
 He was gripping onto his desk, almost to the point of leaving handprints.
 My fight or flight response kicked in and I wanted to run and never stop running, but I stayed put.
 I shouldn’t be reacting this strongly to a stare and I wasn’t about to let it make me leave.
 Why was he staring at me?
 He doesn’t even know me.

 “Alright class, my name Mrs. Lindell and I will be your language arts teacher this year.
 To start things off, let’s introduce ourselves.
 Say your name and something you like.
 We’ll start with the left side and go down the rows, starting with you.”
 She pointed to the first person in the row, which so happened to be Olivia Andersen.
-The girl whose voice sounded like nails on a chalkboard to my ears.
+The girl whose voice sounded like nails on a chalkboard.

 “My name is Olivia and I like ponies, especially the one my dad bought me for my birthday.
 It’s pink.”
 She bragged, standing up and chewing her gum loud enough that I could hear it across the room.

 “Thank you, Olivia.
 Next...”

 Then it was a train of sharing.
 It was smooth sailing until it reached me.
 It was my turn, but I was so focused on ignoring Sam’s stare that I didn’t hear her.
 I didn’t realize she said anything until she slammed a ruler onto my desk, causing me to jump in my seat.